Coherence for logicians: Introduction

 \section{Introduction}

 By a traditional viewpoint, the role of logic is to provide a foundation of mathematics.
 However, logic or logical techniques may help in proving some results specific for the rest of mathematics.
 For example, model theory or set theory provide results important to algebra, analysis and other fields.
-There is also a great influence of recursion theory and proof theory to theoretical computer science.
+There is also a great influence of recursion theory and proof theory on theoretical computer science.
 The relation of logic to the rest of mathematics, via category theory is briefly explained in \cite[Preface, Historical perspective on Part II]{LS86}.

 The main result of this paper has the same mathematical content as the one proven in \cite{KML71}, where Kelly and Mac Lane used a proof-theoretical technique of cut-elimination in order to show a coherence result for symmetric monoidal closed categories.
-This result should be of certain proof-theoretical interest, but it is almost neglected by proof theorists.
+This result should be of certain proof-theoretical interest.
 (For a discussion on how logicians and categorists accept applications of logic to category theory and vice versa see \cite[Preface]{LS86}.)
 Our intention is to present this result using purely logical terminology, hence make it closer to the proof-theoretical community.

+A new in this manuscript relative to \cite{KML71}, \cite{L69}, \cite{DP04} and \cite{DP07} is the following.
+It provides a proof-theoretic reformulation of coherence, avoiding categorical language.
+It separates the properties intrinsic to the logical system (see Theorem~\ref{cutelimS}, and Propositions~\ref{Lemma:Main1} and \ref{Lemma:Main2}) from the algebra of terms coding derivations in the system.
+Also, an explicit bridge to the concerns of general proof theory, including the generality conjecture (see Remark~\ref{dodatak6}) is given.
+The book \cite{DP04} is completely devoted to proof-theoretical coherence results checking the identity of derivations in the category of relations.
+That category is replaced here by the category of 1-dimensional cobordisms.
+The book \cite{DP07} takes the main result of this manuscript as granted, hence those two texts complement each other.
+This paper contains a section translating the obtained proof-theoretical results back into categorial terminology.

+Our proof follows the approach to coherence results introduced in \cite{DP04}.
+In the original proof from \cite{KML71}, cut-elimination is somewhat hidden, being expressed in the context of (generalized) natural transformations.
+In contrast, our proof explicitly presents the cut-elimination theorem for a specific formal system, in a standard form similar to that in \cite{L68}.